-Assuming all goes as expected, incoming President Donald Trump will likely pardon and release most — perhaps even all — of the J6 prisoners, on the day of his inauguration, January 20th, 2025.
+Incoming President Donald Trump has pardoned the J6 prisoners, on the day of his inauguration, January 20th, 2025.

 Imagine, after being locked up for years in a small dimly-lit cell, you are suddenly told you have been pardoned, shuffled forward by unfriendly guards with the handful of possessions you have been allowed in prison, and unceremoniously shoved out of the prison gate into the street, typically not in the best of areas.